PSL-Chartes-HTR-Students/HN2021-Boccace/README.md

 +++++++

+Choices of transcription were made.
+They're all summed up in a document available in the repository.
+It goes by the name "Transcription_norms".

 How do we ensure our quality of data (continuous integration workflow via Github Actions)

 We can add bibliography here instead of a separate odt file.